Maximilian-Seitz/ExDemonKing/chapters/Chapter_8.md

 stopping next to my head, where a box still remained.
 Having tried my best to stay conscious of its presence for the last few days, I wouldn't fail to put it to use a second time.

+> Yes.
+I should, at the very least, meet her.

+While I appreciated Sutarbi's concerns,
+I lacked the knowledge required to make an informed decision.
+I anticipated the remnants of my injuries to be of little concern for me, who focused on the direct use of mana as a weapon.
+No. Not only that.
+I wanted to act.
+Having been bound to this bed for all too long,
+I felt as though I had been loosing ground.
+Getting to a state where I would be able to defend myself was not so trivial as to be achievable from within the safety of temple.
+I needed to train, and Auli had offered to train me.

+> Then I will leave you to get ready for departure.
+> And I have brought some items of clothing.

+> Thank you.

+I was wary of this man.
+A man whom I had never met before, who must have spent hours caring for me throughout the past few days, refusing any sort of reimbursement.
+They were actions unlike those of any man of faith I had known before, who used the words of their gods as justification for their own selfish goals.
+Just like those others, however,
+I knew his actions to be contingent on some outside factor.
+In his case, it was my citizenship.
+While Auli had told me about its controversial nature, I hadn't been sure about the extent of what this status implied.

+Still, I had accrued a significant amount of debt towards these people, who had cared for me, regardless of the reasons for this help.
+It was obvious to expect recompense from those to whom support had been extended.
+In that sense, I had been a great gamble on their part.
+Supporting those who had nothing, and no ability to show for, would always be dangerous.